thread-pond/signature-pad/README.md

 ## License
 Signature Pad is licensed under the [New BSD license](https://github.com/thomasjbradley/signature-pad/blob/master/NEW-BSD-LICENSE.txt).

-All dependencies: jQuery, JSON 2, and FlashCanvas retain their own licenses.
+All dependencies: jQuery, json2.js, and FlashCanvas retain their own licenses.